zlaabsi/adversarial-backdoor-attack-defence/README.md

 ## Initialize the classification models

 We will initialize two models.
-The first is a single model architecture.
-The second is a DPA model with ensemble size (=50) to demonstrate the tradeoff between clean accuracy and poison accuracy.
-This make take some time because of the model copying.
+The first model follows a single architecture, while the second model is a DPA model with an ensemble size of 50.
+The purpose is to showcase the tradeoff between clean accuracy and poison accuracy.
+Please note that the process may require some time due to model duplication.

 ```python